tytydraco/yessleep/out/Only_the_dead_know_the_truth_about_the_disappearances_at_Greenridge_High_School.md

 The posters went back to 2011.
 All over the corkboard, there were references to events happening in 2013.
 From prom cancellations to school events, and something called the Full Moon Parade: Attendance was mandatory for that one.
 It was celebrated during the school day.

-I didn’t get any more time to look around before I heard whistling come from behind me.
+I didn’t get any more time to look around before I heard whistling coming from behind me.

 \-